Vonage/vonage-dotnet-sdk/README.md

 | Verify V2 API         | General Availability |     ✅      |
 | Video API             | General Availability |     ✅      |
 | Voice API             | General Availability |     ✅      |

-## FAQ

-Q: Does the .NET SDK Support the async pattern?
-A: Yes.
-All methods either support asynchronous behaviours by default or provide specific behaviours for each sync/async option.

 ## Contributing